 William Jewell College will return Title IV aid from the student's account according to the federal formula and considering the debt owed to the College.
-The Business Office may enter into a repayment agreement so that the student may re-enroll in a later enrollment period or obtain an official transcript.
+The Office of Budget and Finance may enter into a repayment agreement so that the student may reenroll in a later enrollment period or obtain an official transcript.
 A student may be required to return a Title IV aid overpayment.
 If the College notifies the student to return an overpayment, the student has 45 days to return the funds to the College.
 If the 45-day requirement is not met, the U.S. Department of Education (ED) will be notified to begin collection.
 The student will be ineligible for further Title IV assistance until the overpayment is paid in full or satisfactory repayment arrangements have been made with ED.

 Institutional refunds and the formula used to determine the required return of federal and other student aid will be finalized within 30 days of the withdrawal date for an official withdrawal or 30 days from the date of notification for unofficial withdrawals.
-An adjusted billing will be mailed by the Business Office to the student's permanent address on record.
+An adjusted billing will be mailed by the Office of Budget and Finance to the student's permanent address on record.